Ahmed-Azri/nesox/README.md

 	Cancel changes and return to previous screen.
 	Use arrow keys to change action selection and <Enter> to execute action.

-> For IP Routing, refer to http://www.firewall.cx/networking-topics/routing/181-routing-process.html to understanding.
+> For IP Routing, refer to http://www.firewall.cx/networking-topics/routing/181-routing-process.html to understand.

 **Initial VLAN Configuration**